 In these sessions, we will cover fiction basics like point of view, showing vs. telling, and plot structure.
 We’ll also brainstorm ideas together, creating plots, characters, and story worlds.
 In addition, you’ll learn how to come up with enough scenes to fill a whole book, and what to do when you’re stuck or have holes in your story.
 We’ll even touch on editing, punctuation, and the publishing industry.

 If you’ve got a work-in-progress you’d like to share, you can send the first five pages in advance for the leaders to critique.
+You can either email your five pages to firstname.lastname@example.org or submit them through the Advance Submissions page as one of your two submissions.
 You’ll also get feedback on your story from your peers during our nightly critique groups.

 The Teen Track will run from Friday evening through Sunday.
 Come just for the weekend or stay to get in on all the main conference offerings on Monday too.